williamstern/interop/README.md

-AUVSI SUAS Software Repository
+AUVSI SUAS Interoperability
 ================================================================================

-Repostiory Contents:
+Repository Contents:

-1. /setup: This folder contains automated setup scripts for dependencies.
-2. /src: This folder contains the source code for competition systems
+* `/setup`: Automated setup for interoperability server and tools.
+* `/server`: Interoperability server, implementing the SUAS interoperability API spec.
+* `/client`: Client libraries for interacting with the server.
+* `/tools`: Small management tools.

 Users should first execute the scripts in the setup folder to install dependencies and prepare the system for development and deployment.

+Teams may use the client and server implementations for development and testing.
-The src folder contains the source code that teams can use to develop and test, and the code that judges may use at competition.
+The judges will use a similar server at competition.